A COLLECTION OF CHESS KOANS | ALEXANDER SOKOLOVLUCH Gallery Solo Exhibition

 Following this idea, the artist creates the first collection of Anarchy Chess tasks, where the tasks are presented not in the form of a book, but in the form of canvases and objects.
 A special approach is required to solve them.

-The exhibition presents sculptural figures of the author's chess Knight of Alexander Sokolov, which is his calling card in street art, a kinetic object prismatron playing hide-and-seek with the viewer, as well as eight paintings with augmented reality.
+The exhibition presents sculptural figures of the author's chess Knight, which is the calling card of Alexander Sokolov as a street artist, a kinetic object prismatron playing hide-and-seek with the viewer, as well as eight paintings with augmented reality.

 To see the virtual supplement for the paintings, you need QR to use the application with vpn enabled.